edgedb/edgedb-python/README.rst

 Development
 -----------

-Instructions for installing EdgeDB and edgedb-python locally can be found `here <https://edgedb.com/docs/internals/dev/>`_.
+Instructions for installing EdgeDB and edgedb-python locally can be found at `edgedb.com/docs/internals/dev/ <https://edgedb.com/docs/internals/dev/>`_.

 To run the test suite, run ``$ python setup.py test``.